gofilipa/bs4_workshop/bs4_workshop.md

 Open up a web browser, go to the New York Times website.
 Right click on a headline, any headline, and select `inspect element` (or whatever option is closest to that phrase in your menu).

 A new window will pop up within your browser window.
 This window may appear overwhelming, but it's just a little look 'under the hood' of the website.

 This is the best tool for scraping, because it allows us to 'inspect' html elements.

 As I pan over different lines of code, you can see that some areas of the webpage are highlighted.
 Those are the parts that correspond to the code.

+It's important to reinforce how inscrutible a lot of those code is.
+I have no idea what's going on in 90 percent of this page, but that doesn't mean I cannot work with it and scrape it.
+The inspector tool is key here, you can explore the page and see what's going on under the hood.

 Whenever you are scraping a webpage, you should spend some time looking in the inspector to see what you aare looking at.
 Looking at these elements, we see that all of the headlines and text blurbs are contained by a class, `story-wrapper`.